 Although there are different types of obsessions and compulsions, what is effective in treating one type of OCD is also effective for the rest as well.

-Cognitive behavioral therapy – or CBT is short-term, goal-oriented psychotherapy treatment that takes a practical approach to problem-solving.
+Cognitive Behavioral Therapy – or CBT is a short-term, goal-oriented psychotherapy treatment that takes a practical approach to problem-solving.